learningdebunked/Parrot/README.md

 # MockService
-Spin up a light weight spring boot based mock service
+Spins up a light weight spring boot based mock service

 #Prerequisites
 Knowledge of the following technologies and frameworks